Egypt's Sisi says Muslim Brotherhood is finished

 In a country where protests have helped lead to the removal of two presidents in three years, Sisi may be expected to deliver quick results, especially for the economy, which suffers from a weak currency, high unemployment, a bloated public sector and a widening budget deficit.

-Sisi also expressed his support for a law criticized by rights groups for imposing tight restrictions on the right to demonstrate.
+Sisi also expressed his support for a law criticised by rights groups for imposing tight restrictions on the right to demonstrate.
 "I say that anything needed for security and stability we will do."

 He appeared to acknowledge human rights abuses reported by human rights groups during the security campaign.